The best museums in Turin, Italy

 This was one of my favourite palaces in Turin.

-When you walk around Turin, not too far from Piazza Castello, you’ll come across a beautifully symmetrical red-brick Baroque style building.
+When you walk around the city, not too far from Piazza Castello, you’ll come across a beautifully symmetrical red-brick building.

 Inside you’ll get a chance to see the splendid reconstructed apartments of the Princes of Carignano.